nest/nest-simulator/extras/userdoc/md/documentation/part-4-topologically-structured-networks.md

 Note that we can also specify a center to the grid, else the default offset is the origin.

-The following snippet produces Fig. \[fig:onoffgrid\]A:
+The following snippet produces Fig. A:

     layer_dict_ex = {"extent" : [2.,2.], # the size of the layer in mm
                      "rows" : 10, # the number of rows in this layer ...
                      "columns" : 10, # ... and the number of columns
                      "elements" : "iaf_psc_alpha"} # the element at each (x,y) coordinate in the grid

 ### 2) Off grid

 we define only the elements, their positions and the extent.
 The number of elements created is equivalent to the length of the list of positions.
 This option allows much more flexibility in how we distribute neurons.
 Note that we should also specify the extent, if the positions fall outside of the default (extent size = \[1,1\] and origin as the center).
 See Section 2.2 in NUTM for more details.

-The following snippet produces Fig. \[fig:onoffgrid\] B:
+The following snippet produces Fig. B:

     import numpy as np
     # grid with jitter